ClementTsang/bottom/README.md

 For an example, look at the [default config](./sample_configs/default_config.toml), which contains the default layout.

-And if your heart desires, you can have duplicate widgets.
+Furthermore, you can have duplicate widgets.
 This means you could do something like:

 ```toml
 [[row]]